tracking pixel

 Transit 101

-Have you ever wanted to ride a Trinity Metro bus or the TRE train system but weren’t sure where to start?
+Have you ever wanted to ride a Trinity Metro bus, Trinity metro TEXRail, Trinity Metro On-Demand or TRE train system but weren’t sure where to start?
 Trinity Metro’s award-winning Transit 101 takes the mystery out of riding the bus and train.

 At these fun and engaging get-togethers, staff from Trinity Metro will teach you everything you need to know.